hafsa-akbar/llm-personalization-ecological-validity/README.md

 | **Explanatory Grounding**         | `explanatory_grounding.csv`           |      18 | Tests whether personalization changes the analogy, example, or frame of reference used to explain something — i.e. what the model treats as familiar or relatable to that user.                    |

-Read [here](https://docs.google.com/document/d/11HPSxzYiMZ-HWFst--ycVgE6WubBNUHCQwtyYYO6Ay0/edit?usp=sharing) for more details on experimental design. [project doc]
+Read [here](https://docs.google.com/document/d/11HPSxzYiMZ-HWFst--ycVgE6WubBNUHCQwtyYYO6Ay0/edit?usp=sharing) for more details on experimental design.